kurtyykins/StreamElements-Custom-Widgets/DeathsCounter/README.md

 # Deaths Counter - StreamElements Custom Widget

-An overlay to display the value of a SE counter for deaths in a game
+An Twitch overlay to display the value of a SE counter for deaths in a game

 Features:
 - Souls game inspired text graphics